 Join the Budget Brag Challenge 2016 and WIN!!!

-What I love the most is when my fans share their amazing shops with me whether it be groceries or other deals they find at a garage sale, online or freebies!
+I love the most when my fans share their amazing shops with me, whether groceries or other deals they find at a garage sale, online or freebies!

-If you are from the USA and win I will PayPal you the money in CDN dollars.
-Open to Canada and USA only.
+If you are from the USA and win, I will PayPal you the money in CDN dollars.
+Open to Canada and the USA only.

 This week Colleen is back with more awesome grocery shopping deals that she found.
 They call her the Queen Deal Sniffer…